reduce command is the DRAGONS Recipe System command line interface.

 4.2.2.
 Overriding Primitive Parameters¶

-The primitives for each set are given default values that have been found to
+The primitives in each set are given default values that have been found to

 give good results in most cases.
 Depending on the data and the science